MicrosoftDocs/Advertising-docs/BingAds/scripts/guides/multi-account-access.md

 If you have multiple accounts or manage accounts for others, everything starts with the [AccountsApp](../reference/AccountsApp.md) object.
 AccountsApp is the top-level object that you use to get the list of accounts you have access to, and to select the account to manage.
 After getting and selecting the account, you switch to using the [BingAdsApp](../reference/BingAdsApp.md) object to access the account's entities.

 > [!NOTE]
-> For multi-account scripts, use the Scripts editor accessed from **Accounts Summary** in the Bing Ads web application.
+> For multi-account scripts, use the Scripts editor accessed from **Accounts Summary** in the Microsoft Advertising web application.
 If you don't see **Accounts Summary** in the UI, you won't use the multi-accounts Scripts editor.
 >
 > To access the Scripts editor from **Accounts Summary**, click **Bulk Operations** in the left pane.
 Then, under **Scripts** click **Create and manage scripts**.